-China formally accuses Australian journalist Cheng Lei of supplying state secrets abroad
+China formally arrests Australian TV anchor Cheng Lei on spying allegations

 The high-profile case coincides with an extraordinarily turbulent period in China-Australia relations.
-China moved formally against Cheng on Friday, a day after Payne’s office called for a United Nations probe into allegations of widespread sexual abuse in Chinese detention centers in Xinjiang, deeply angering Beijing.
+China moved formally against Cheng on Friday, a day after Payne’s office called for a United Nations investigation into allegations of widespread sexual abuse in Chinese detention centers in Xinjiang, deeply angering Beijing.
 Last year, Australia led calls for an international inquiry into the origins of the coronavirus, drawing strong-armed Chinese retaliation in the form of steep tariffs on imports of Australian barley, beef, wine and other goods.

 Australian officials have been able to visit Cheng while in detention, according to Payne.
 Australia “has raised its serious concerns about Ms. Cheng’s detention regularly at senior levels, including about her welfare and conditions of detention,” Payne said in a statement.
 “We expect basic standards of justice, procedural fairness and humane treatment to be met, in accordance with international norms.”

 Chinese officials have not given details about what kind of secrets they suspect Cheng of leaking.
+Chinese foreign ministry spokesman Wang Wenbin told reporters Monday that Cheng’s rights would be fully protected and her case would be handled by judicial authorities “independently, according to law.”

+“We hope that Australia will truly respect China’s judicial sovereignty and stop interfering with China in handling cases in accordance with the law in any way,” he said.

+When asked, Wang said he had no information about which foreign country Cheng allegedly provided secrets to.

 The Australian Broadcasting Corporation reported Monday that Cheng, a 45-year-old single mother of two children, has been held in a cell without natural light and has had her exercise restricted.
 “Her conditions are worsening,” Cheng’s niece, Louisa Wen, told the ABC.